- The nose is made up of several bone, cartilage, and soft tissue components.

 You can expect the feeling of nasal congestion to subside, and your throat will gradually return to normal as you start to breathe through your nose again.
-In most cases, dryness won’t persist for more than 2 or 3 weeks.
+In most cases, dryness won’t persist for more than two or three weeks.

 An ice pack can help to reduce swelling.
 Apply it to your face as needed to provide relief from pain and inflammation.
 During the early days of recovery, laying down with a cold pack on your face will go a long way toward keeping the swelling manageable.

-Reinjuring your nose during the recovery process can cause additional setbacks and complications.
-Much of your nasal tissue will be swollen and tender during your rhinoplasty recovery, so reinjury will be painful as well as detrimental to your recovery.
+Injuring your nose during the recovery process can cause additional setbacks and complications.
+Much of your nasal tissue will be swollen and tender during your rhinoplasty recovery, so any injury will be painful as well as detrimental to your recovery.

 Getting enough rest is important to a proper recovery.
 In fact, you won’t recover properly without it.
-Rest doesn’t necessarily mean spending your days in bed, but it does mean allowing yourself the space and time you need to relax and avoid strenuous activities.
+Rest doesn’t necessarily mean spending your days in bed, but it does mean allowing yourself the space and time you need to relax, as well as avoiding strenuous activities.